Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 You should now be able to use your Microsoft account to sign in to Windows.
 The same Microsoft account will also be used to access UWP apps, such as Windows Defender and Microsoft Store.
 Unfortunately, a lot of Windows users have been complaining about not being able to access these UWP apps due to an error involving their Microsoft account.

-UWP programs are basically Windows apps that you can access from your PC, like Xbox, HoloLens, Windows Defender, and Microsoft Store.
+Universal Windows Platform (UWP) programs encompass a variety of Windows apps accessible via your PC, including Xbox, HoloLens, Windows Defender, and Microsoft Store.
 When you come across the error 0x800704ec when you log into your PC, you might see the following message pop up on the screen:

 Can’t sign in with a Microsoft account